Mayukhdeb/mind_the_bend/README.md

 Here's the Project [in action](https://photos.app.goo.gl/ibtjnBxFtZ5SXGPJA)

 ## :movie_camera:	Collection of training data -
-* Rapidly takes screenshots of the game and saves them in a folder
+* Rapidly takes screenshots of the game and saves them into a folder
 * The label in this case is the x-co-ordinate of the mouse which is captured by pyautogui and is stored in the formatted filename of each collected image
 > image fileame formatting is done as  (x-value)_(unique_ID).png